Is your ERP system running efficiently? Maybe you don’t even know how your system is performing?

 The key is to detect your system needs upgrading early, helping to ensure your ERP system isn’t left lagging behind and starting to have a negative impact on your business.

-With this in mind, here are some signs your ERP system isn’t operating at peak efficiency, and that it may be time for a system upgrade.
+With this in mind, here are some key signs that it may be time for you upgrade your ERP system.

 Data management is growing in complexity